Owain Glyndŵr: Legacy

-In Welsh culture Glyndŵr acquired a mythical status alongside other medieval kings such as Cadwaladr, Cynon ap Clydno and King Arthur.
-He was perceived as a folk hero awaiting a call to return and liberate his people in the classic Welsh mythical role – Y Mab Darogan ("The Foretold Son").
+In Welsh culture Owain acquired a mythical status alongside other medieval kings such as Cadwaladr, Cynon ap Clydno and King Arthur.
+He was perceived as a folk hero awaiting a call to return and liberate his people in the classic Welsh mythical role – Y Mab Darogan.
 The myth was that one day after a thousand years of servitude under English rule, a 'Son of Prophecy' would return the Welsh people as rulers of the island of Great Britain.
 Also, in Welsh folklore, the name Owain has been connected to a legend of the 'son of destiny'.
 His claim as the Prince of Wales was similar to that of another distant relative from the Gwynedd dynasty.
 It was another Owain, Lawgoch (Owain ap Thomas ap Rhodri) who proclaimed his patrimony a few decades earlier, when he attempted to regain his family stature with aid from the King of France in a Franco-Welsh alliance from the late 1360s, until his assassination in 1378.